Skip to main content

 Exclusion criteria

-• Images where the skin condition morphology has been altered beyond clinical recognition.
+• Images in which the skin-condition morphology has been altered beyond clinical recognition.

 Variables